jasonbra1n/lab/docs/PROGRESS.md

     - **Decoupled Gematria Calculator:** Refactored the `gematria-calculator` into its own repository.
 It is now loaded via an iframe, separating its development from the main SPA.

     - **Decoupled Memory Master Game:** Refactored the `memory-game` into its own repository ("Memory Master").
 It is now loaded via an iframe.
+    - **Decoupled Year Progress Calculator:** Refactored the `year-progress-calculator` into its own repository.
+It is now loaded via an iframe, separating its development from the main SPA.

 ### Added
 - **New Tool (Play):** Added the "Denon CD Player" emulator.